gtk-rs/lgpl-docs/gtk/vendor.md

 returned by this function.

 If you haven’t changed the window gravity, its gravity will be `gdk::Gravity::NorthWest`.
-This means that `WindowExt::get_position` gets the position of the top-left corner of the window manager frame for the window. `WindowExt::move` sets the position of this same top-left corner.
+This means that `GtkWindowExt::get_position` gets the position of the top-left corner of the window manager frame for the window. `GtkWindowExt::move` sets the position of this same top-left corner.

-If a window has gravity `gdk::Gravity::Static` the window manager frame is not relevant, and thus `WindowExt::get_position` will always produce accurate results.
+If a window has gravity `gdk::Gravity::Static` the window manager frame is not relevant, and thus `GtkWindowExt::get_position` will always produce accurate results.
 However you can’t use static gravity to do things like place a window in a corner of the screen, because static gravity ignores the window manager decorations.